vinay20045/S/README.md

 Ideas to Scale
 --------------
 If you do want to scale your service beyond a billion URLs it is possible by one of the following ways.<br>
 1. Increase the r_max and regenerate codes.
 With an r_max of 6 you can serve ~69 billion URLs.
-Just imagine if you push r_max of 10!!
+Just imagine if you push r_max to 10!!
 All you'll need is proper infra to support such scale.<br>
 2. If you are willing to spend some time in tinkering with the code, then you can introduce the logic of a prefix for your short_urls.
 Ex:
 ```http://your.domain/xjgkt``` will now look like ```http://your.domain/s/xjjng```